 Plus, it was only getting worse.

 I read about it on several sites and realized that is what I had.

-I contacted my doctor and also contacted Kaitlyn’s doctor.
-She had some thrush spots in her mouth behind her lips, not on her cheeks or tongue where I was checking.
+Went went in to get Kaitlyn examined.
+She had some thrush spots in her mouth behind her lips, not on her inner cheeks or tongue where I was checking.

 I wish I could say that after a week of anti-fungal medication, we were both perfect.
 No. It wasn’t until she was 7 months old that we were finally yeast free.

 So what is thrush?
 And what do you do about it?
+Let’s dive in.

 Thrush/Yeast Infection Symptoms

-Symptoms in mom.
+If you are breastfeeding, if one of you has thrush, the other likely does also.
 For me, it starts with bright red nipples.
 They are also very sensitive all of a sudden.

 It then moves on to burning.
 It can burn in the nipple area and when it spreads enough, it burns in the milk duct area, so you feel it everywhere your ducts are.
 At this point, you will have shooting pains when you nurse your baby.